jaesong713/Lexical-and-Syntax-Analyzer/README.md

 ## D.

 ## E.
-Please refer to the java folder and open the lexi.java file \n
+Please refer to the java folder and open the lexi.java file

 ## F.